Thé holiday destination for both locals & tourists

 Shopping in Surfers Paradise is all around you!
 Trying to work out where to start is like choosing which break to catch!
 Shopaholics will love it!

 A safe bet is the Oasis Shopping Mall and anything on Cavill Avenue, these are the spots to satisfy all your shopping needs.

 If there’s one thing locals love more than spending their days on the beach getting quite the tan it is staying up into the wee hours of the night with mates, residents of Surfers Paradise take great pride in their nightlife.

-Whilst we are sure you’d rather be nowhere else to watch the sunset that out there on your board or lounging on the beach there are many great locations for sunset drinks and spots to carry you throughout another long night in Paradise.
+While we are sure you’d rather be nowhere else to watch the sunset than out there on your board or lounging on the beach, there are many excellent locations for sunset drinks and spots to carry you throughout another long night in Paradise.